elementor/elementor-developers-docs/src/widgets/widget-settings.md

 ## Retrieving PHP Settings

-When retrieving data saved by the user, we can either retrieve all the data from all the controls or a piece of data from a specific control.
+When retrieving data saved by the user, we can either retrieve all the data from all the controls or specific data from a specific control.
 Data retrieval is done using `get_settings_for_display()` method.

-Retrieving data from a single control:
+Use the following to retrieve data from a single control:

 ```php
 protected function render() {